topps2k/simpleab-sdk-js/README.md

 npm install simpleab-sdk-js
 ```

-## Setting Up SimpleAB
+## Setting Up Simple A/B

-Before using the SimpleAB SDK, you need to set up your account and experiments on captchify.com.
+Before using the Simple A/B SDK, you need to set up your account and experiments on captchify.com.
 Follow these steps:

 1. Go to [captchify.com](https://captchify.com) and sign up for an account if you haven't already.
-2. Once logged in, navigate to the SimpleAB section of the dashboard.
+2. Once logged in, navigate to the Simple A/B section of the dashboard.
 3. Create a new organization or select an existing one.
 4. Create a new experiment by clicking on the "New Experiment" button.
 5. Configure your experiment by setting up stages, dimensions, and treatments.
-6. Generate an API key for your SimpleAB SDK integration.
+6. Generate an API key for your Simple A/B SDK integration.
 7. Copy your API key and experiment IDs, as you'll need them to initialize the SDK in your application.

-For more detailed instructions on setting up experiments and managing your SimpleAB account, please refer to the documentation on captchify.com.
+For more detailed instructions on setting up experiments and managing your Simple A/B account, please refer to the documentation on captchify.com.

 ## Usage

-Here's a basic example of how to use the SimpleAB SDK:
+Here's a basic example of how to use the Simple A/B SDK:

 ```javascript
 const { SimpleABSDK, BaseAPIUrls, AggregationTypes, Treatments, Stages } = require('simpleab-sdk-js');